Nuts, bolts, and tiny little screws: how Clinical Evidence works

 Declaration of competing interests

 As part of our policy of maximum transparency, our authors declare any competing interests each time their review is published or updated.
 This declaration is published with the systematic review.
-In addition, all Clinical Evidence staff involved in the initial selection or assessment of studies relating to those reviews, with the critical appraisal, reporting, or editing of those reviews, or with the planning of future reviews or other products for CE, are also required, once a year, to actively declare any competing interests.

 1. Enkin M, Keirse M, Renfrew M, et al. A guide to effective care in pregnancy and childbirth.
 Oxford: Oxford University Press, 1998.

 2. Moher D, Cook DJ, Eastwood S et al. Improving the quality of reports of meta-analyses of randomised controlled trials: the QUOROM statement.
 Lancet 1999;354:1896-1900.

 3. Shojania KG, Sampson M, Ansari MT, et al. How quickly do systematic reviews go out of date?
 A survival analysis.
 Ann Intern Med 2007;147:224-233.